msnuggs/python-portfolio/README.md

 ```

-    Enter the name of the input RNA file TPO_gene.txt
+    Enter the name of the input RNA file SUMO_protein.txt

 ```python